John W. Dawson: Utah Governor

 Abraham Lincoln named him governor of Utah Territory in 1861, but he left the territory and his post as governor after only three weeks due to tensions with the Mormon residents.
-Dawson allegedly made "grossly improper proposals" to the Mormon widow Albina Merrill Williams, who responded by thrashing him with a fire shovel.
+Dawson wrote to Abraham Lincoln that after vetoing a proposition to create the state of State of Deseret, the Deseret News had published "an article so full of misrepresentation calumny & unjustifiable invective" that he had decided to flee the state.

 Taking a mail coach eastward, he arrived at Ephraim Hanks' Pony Express station at Mountain Dell, Utah.
 There, Hanks assured Dawson he was now safe.
 However a group of young Mormon vigilantes named Jason Luce, Martin "Matt" Luce, Wilford Luce, Wood Reynolds, Moroni Clawson, Lot Hungtington, and Isaac Neibaur followed the retreating governor, and during a night of drinking, they plundered the governor's baggage, and attacked him, beating and kicking Dawson about the head, chest, and groin (and allegedly castrating one of his testicles).
 The thugs later claimed they were acting under direct orders of the Salt Lake Police Chief.
 Four of the youths were captured but the other three were gunned down trying to escape from police and sheriffs.